~ GENTLE IS THE NEW ADVANCED

 In 2007, After more than a decade as a popular teacher at various schools in Manhattan and Brooklyn, J. founded Abhyasa Yoga Center in Brooklyn, NY.
 AYC was created to provide a home for yoga practice that adapts to individual needs.

-NEW YORK –J. Brown, a Brooklyn-based yoga teacher who has very quietly gone about his business in the last 10 years promoting a wellness revolution in yoga has seen the ravages that yoga can wreak on the over-zealous or dogmatic.
+NEW YORK –J. Brown has seen the ravages that yoga can wreak on the over-zealous or dogmatic.
 Hobbled knees, wrecked shoulders, torn muscles, you name it and he’s seen it.
 He’s also done his best to heal, keep it healthy and to direct yogis in a radical direction: using yoga gently to make the body healthy.

-J. is the owner and operator of Abhyasa Yoga Center in Williamsburg and his revolution has less to do with over-heated rooms, sculpted bodies, one-handed handstands or disputes over copyrighting yoga poses than it does with, simply, employing yoga to heal the body, mind and soul and to keep all three in harmony.
+J. Brown's revolution has less to do with over-heated rooms, sculpted bodies, one-handed handstands or disputes over copyrighting yoga poses than it does with, simply, employing yoga to heal the body, mind and soul and to keep all three in harmony.
 It might not sound like a radical approach, but for yoga in the Western world, it is most certainly revolutionary.
 The yoga world is a world of larger than life personalities, of gurus and conventions touting the “lifestyle” of yoga and yogic philosophy.
 It’s not overlooked that it’s also a multi-million dollar business based on product and image.
 J. Brown is an upstart who went against the grain from the beginning of his career, has taken a deliberately different approach, which, after 10 years of practice and patience, has begun to bear broad fruit.

 His comments and ideas have not gone unnoticed, or without controversy.
 Many of his blog posts, from his award-winning blog, have sparked broad discussions in the yoga community, via J.’s outspoken criticism of established ideas.
 He has gained a large number of supporters, and a fair number of detractors, all of which he welcomes.